-The Dying Art of Cover Letters
+The Dying Art of Cover Letters: How to Write a Cover Letter + Examples

-The Dying Art of Cover Letters
+The Dying Art of Cover Letters: How to Write a Cover Letter + Examples

-The Dying Art of Cover Letters
+The Dying Art of Cover Letters: How to Write a Cover Letter + Examples

 Cassandra Cloutier

-As the job market becomes more competitive, fewer employers spend time reading cover letters, as they are usually able to make decisions based on résumés and interviews.
+As the job market becomes more competitive, fewer employers spend time reading cover letters, as they are usually able to make decisions based on resumes and interviews.
 However, when a potential employer or fellowship committee does request a cover letter, a candidate’s ability to express his or her ambitions, interests, and expertise can be a deciding factor in catching a reader’s eye.

-Prompt suggests choosing one of two possible structures for writing an effective cover letter: a traditional structure, or a skill-based structure.
+Prompt suggests choosing one of two possible structures for writing an effective cover letter: a traditional structure or a skill-based structure.
 We’ll break down these options below:

 The traditional style of cover letters has a clear-cut format: